hku-systems/dast/README.md

 + Expected results and explanation:
    * With the ratio of CRTs increasing, DAST's throughput decreases because CRTs' finish time is much longer than IRTs (the only variable is the ratio of CRTs; the number of clients is fixed).
-   * The median-latency and tail-latency of DAST remains low.
+   * The median-latency and tail-latency of IRTs remains low.
    * The median-latency and tail-latency of CRTs may increase at first, but will drop then.
 Note that the increase may not manifest in some setups.
 The CRT latency is affected by two opposite factors: (1) a larger ratio of CRTs causes more "stretches", which may delay the execution of subsequent CRTs (but not IRTs), and (2) with the CRT ratio increasing, the total load of the system decreases, leading to lower latency.
-  *  We did not make major claims on baseline systems because this trial is to stress-test DAST's limitation.
+  *  We did not make major claims on DAST v.s. baseline systems because this trial is to test DAST's limitation.
 The performance of baseline systems should be affected by the similar two factors as DAST.

 ### Experiment 3: Performance with different conflict rates.